(revised 7 Mar 13)

 - Applications may be self-submitted or submitted by a serving Committee member with the approval and on behalf of an applicant.

-- A specially designated membership subcommittee shall review applications for membership and recommend candidates to the full Committee for its new member election normally held in September.
+- A specially designated membership subcommittee shall review applications for membership and recommend candidates to the full Committee for its new member election normally held annually in February/March timeframe.

 - A valid election shall require participation of at least 75% of the serving Committee members (both public and private sectors), and a candidate must receive the votes of a majority of the serving Committee members to be elected to membership.